 Lyme borreliosis, more commonly known as Lyme disease, is a bacterial disease spread through tick bites.
 The symptoms of Lyme disease often return after the completion of mainstream treatments, leaving patients stuck with debilitating and painful symptoms for months, or even years.

-At Ozark Holistic Center, we’re committed to helping our patients diagnose and create a Lyme treatment plan using natural and holistic approaches that address the most fundamental aspects of the disease.
+At Ozark Holistic Center, we’re committed to helping our patients diagnose and create a Lyme support plan using natural and holistic approaches that address the most fundamental aspects of the disease.
 If you need tick testing or an evaluation of your symptoms, then please get in touch with our wellness center today to book an appointment, and keep reading below to learn more about Lyme.
+Here is the a questionnaire that can help you know the likelihood that you have contracted a tick-borne illness: MSIDS Questionnaire.
+Just print it off and follow the instructions.

 What Is Lyme Disease?